decred/dcrdocs/docs/getting-started/install-guide.md

 2. Navigate to download location and extract the .tar.gz file:

-    Finder: simply double click on the .tar.gz file. <br />
+    Ubuntu File Browser: simply right click on the .tar.gz and select "Extract Here". <br />
     Terminal: use the `tar -xvzf filename.tar.gz` command.

     Both of these should extract the tar.gz into a folder that shares the same name. (`e.g. tar -xvzf decred-darwin-amd64-v0.8.2.tar.gz` should extract to `decred-darwin-amd64-v0.8.2`).
 It should include `dcrctl`, `dcrd`, `dcrwallet`, `sample-dcrctl.conf`, `sample-dcrd.conf`, and `sample-dcrwallet.conf`.